-The Wake Tech Small Business Center is dedicated to helping entrepreneurs and small business owners start and grow their businesses within Wake County.
-We have business counselors that can meet with you to answer any questions and steer you in the right direction when you’re ready to start.
+Wake Tech's Entrepreneurship & Small Business Center is dedicated to helping entrepreneurs and small-business owners start and build their businesses.
+We have business counselors who can meet with you to answer any questions and steer you in the right direction when you're ready to start.

-The type of business structure you select will impact the amount of taxes you pay, the additional documentation and filing requirements you will need to complete and the legal liabilities you will personally assume for your business among other things.
+The type of business structure you select will affect the amount of taxes you pay, the additional documentation and filing requirements you will need to complete and the legal liabilities you will personally assume for your business, among other things.
 You can learn more about the various types of business structures from the Small Business Administration.

 There are a few things to consider when selecting a name for your new business.
 First, you will need to decide if you're going to conduct business only within your local geographic area, throughout the state or within the continental United States and beyond.
 The SBA provides helpful information on this topic.

 You will also need to search the availability of your business name.
-The North Carolina Secretary of State website will allow you to conduct a search for free.
+The North Carolina Secretary of State's Office allows you to conduct an online search for free.

 The type of business structure you select will determine where you need to register your business name.

-For example, if you choose to operate your new business as a S-corporation you would be required to register your business name with the North Carolina Secretary of State.
-If your business will be a sole proprietorship, you will need to register a Certificate of Assumed Name with the Register of Deeds within your local county.
+For example, if you choose to operate your new business as a S-corporation, you would be required to register your business name with the North Carolina Secretary of State's Office.
+If your business will be a sole proprietorship, you will need to register a Certificate of Assumed Name with the Register of Deeds Office in your local county.

 You can find more information in our Small Business Toolkit.

-There are fees associated with filing to incorporate your business within North Carolina so you will want to ensure that you conduct your research and get advice from a source you trust before you complete this step in the process of establishing a new business.
+There are fees associated with filing to incorporate your business in North Carolina, so you will want to ensure that you conduct your research and get advice from a source you trust before you complete this step.

 A federal tax identification number is required to open a business bank account and obtain many business licenses and permits.
-To obtain a federal identification number (EIN) online, you will need to have a taxpayer identification number such as a social security number handy when you complete the online application.
+To obtain an Employer Identification Number (EIN) online, you will need to have a taxpayer identification number, such as a Social Security number, handy when you complete the online application.

 Next, you will want to learn the forms that you need to track, file and pay both your federal and state taxes.
-The NC Department of Revenue has a helpful website page broken down by categories to help you get started.
+The North Carolina Department of Revenue has information broken down by categories to help you get started.